w314/notes/javaNotes/javaAdvanced.md

 The Stream API is a functional-style way of defining operations on a stream of elements.

+- the Stream API allows you to create pipelines, or sequences of aggregate operations, on streams of data.
+- `Stream` : sequence of data
+- Streams do not STORE the data (like collections), they move the elements through the pipeline
+- Streams do not manipulate the original source of data
+- functional programming - useful for completing a series complex tasks on the data to get a result

 - Streams are an abstraction which allow defining operations which do not modify the source data and are lazily executed.
-- Streams do not store data, they simply define operations like filtering, mapping, or reducing, and can be combined with other operations and then executed.
 - Some built-in Streams are located in the java.util.stream package.
 - Streams are divided into intermediate and terminal operations.
   - Intermediate streams return a new stream and are always lazy - they don't actually execute until a terminal operation is called.
   - Terminal operations trigger the execution of the stream pipeline, which allows efficiency by perfoming all operations in a single pass over the data.
 - Finally, reduction operations take a sequence of elements and combine them into a single result.
-  - Stream classes have the reduce() and collect() methods for this purpose, with many built-in operations defined in the Collectors class.
+  - Stream classes have the `.reduce()` and `.collect()` methods for this purpose, with many built-in operations defined in the `Collectors` class.

+### Pipelines

+- require a source of data, like a collection
+- can contain zero or more intermediate operations

 ### terminal vs intermediate operations